ocelotpotpie/StandMaster9000/README.md

 Info on all available modifications is in the [Commands](#commands) section.

 ## Presets
 Presets are an easy way to apply several modifications at once.
+StandMaster9000 allows two types of presets: global presets, and player presets.

-Anyone with the *standmaster.preset.add* permission can save their current modifier list to a preset with "/stand preset add \<name\>", which can then be loaded by anyone with the *stand.preset.load* permission using "/stand preset \<name\>".
+Global presets are presets available to all players on the server.
+Anyone with the *standmaster.preset.addglobal* permission can save their current modifier list to a preset with "/stand preset addglobal \<name\>", which can then be loaded by anyone with the *stand.preset.load* permission using "/stand preset \<name\>".
 Other modifications can be added before or after loading a preset.
-Presets are removed with "/stand preset remove \<name\>" by anyone with the *standmaster.preset.remove* permission.
+Presets are removed with "/stand preset removeglobal \<name\>" by anyone with the *standmaster.preset.removeglobal* permission.

 Presets are saved into and loaded from config.yml, under "presets.\<name\>".
 Therefore, they can also be edited by the server owner in a text editor.
 To reload the file once it's been edited, anyone with the *standmaster.reload* permission can run "/stand reload".
 A sample preset has been included to show you the YAML structure of these presets.

+Player presets work like global presets, except that they are local to the player who created them.
+Each player has their own preset list, which they can add presets to, remove presets from, or load presets from.

 ## Data Types
 **BOOLEAN**: Either *true* or *false*.
 Any input other than *true* in a boolean field will default to *false*.
 Examples: true, false